 By respective application of the provision of sect.
+314 para.
+3 HGB, the remuneration of Chief Executive Officer was not disclosed in accordance with sect.
 286 para.
-4 HGB, the remuneration of Chief Executive Officer was not disclosed in accordance with sect.
+4 HGB in conjunction with sect.
 314 para.
 1 no. 6 HGB.

 IV.5.3 Related party transactions